basegpu/weather-for-races/README.md

 # weather-for-races

-get the weather forecast along the route (points in time and long/lat)
+- get the weather forecast along a route of your choice (points in time and long/lat).